victuvictu/video360player/README.md

 Examples

-You can visit our example website examples page. http://video360player.com/examples.html
+You can visit our example website examples page http://video360player.com/examples.html